Applied and Computational Mathematics

 ACM 190.
 Reading and Independent Study.
 Units by arrangement.
 Graded pass/fail only.

 ACM/IDS 213.
 Topics in Optimization.
-9 units (3-0-6); third term.
+9 units (3-0-6); first term.
 Prerequisites: ACM/IDS 104, CMS/ACM/IDS 113.
 Material varies year-to-year.
 Example topics include discrete optimization, convex and computational algebraic geometry, numerical methods for large-scale optimization, and convex geometry.
-Not offered 2018–19.
+Instructor: Chandrasekaran.

 ACM/IDS 216.
 Markov Chains, Discrete Stochastic Processes and Applications.
 9 units (3-0-6); second term.
 Prerequisites: ACM/EE/IDS 116 or equivalent.
 Stable laws, Markov chains, classification of states, ergodicity, von Neumann ergodic theorem, mixing rate, stationary/equilibrium distributions and convergence of Markov chains, Markov chain Monte Carlo and its applications to scientific computing, Metropolis Hastings algorithm, coupling from the past, martingale theory and discrete time martingales, rare events, law of large deviations, Chernoff bounds.
 Instructor: Owhadi.

 ACM/EE/IDS 217.
 Advanced Topics in Stochastic Analysis.
-9 units (3-0-6); third term.
+9 units (3-0-6); second term.
 Prerequisites: ACM/CMS/EE/IDS 117.
 The topic of this course changes from year to year and is expected to cover areas such as stochastic differential equations, stochastic control, statistical estimation and adaptive filtering, empirical processes and large deviation techniques, concentration inequalities and their applications.
 Examples of selected topics for stochastic differential equations include continuous time Brownian motion, Ito’s calculus, Girsanov theorem, stopping times, and applications of these ideas to mathematical finance and stochastic control.
-Instructor: Stuart.
+Not offered 2019–20.

 Ae/ACM/ME 232 abc.
 Computational Fluid Dynamics.
 9 units (3-0-6).
 For course description, see Aerospace.